-- 9. To access the full ceiling amount, the program offered must be a full-time program.
-A full-time program must provide either 800 hours of instructional programming for a funded child in a center-based program or a minimum of 36 home visits or the equivalent combination of hours and visits. - 10.
-800 hours is the maximum number of centre-based program hours that will be funded.
+10. To access the full ceiling amount, the program offered must be a full-time program.
+A full-time program must provide either 800 hours of educational programming for a program unit funded child in centre-based ECS programming or a minimum of 36 family-oriented ECS programming sessions (formerly home visit) during the school year, or the equivalent combination of hours and sessions.
+Special Programs Branch may review the setting and level of program to ensure these meet the educational needs of the child.

+11. 800 hours is the maximum number of centre-based ECS programming hours that will be funded.
 Summer programs are not eligible for PUF and should not be included as part of the 800 hour maximum.

-In some exceptional circumstances, for a funded child's last year of PUF, additional program hours beyond 800 hours (maximum 950 hours) may be approved, based on an individual funded child's needs.
+In some exceptional circumstances, for a funded child's last year of PUF, additional program hours beyond 800 hours (maximum 950 hours) may be approved, based on an individual program unit funded child's needs.
 A written explanation of the need for the additional program hours must be submitted with the PUF application.
 Approval by the Special Programs Branch is required.
 This exception will be subject to the ceiling amount.

-11. PUF is supplemental to the Base Instruction funding.
-It is intended to cover the additional educational program costs required to meet the funded child's severe special needs.
+12. Program Unit Funding is supplemental to the ECS Base Instruction funding.
+It is intended to cover the additional educational program costs required to meet the needs of the funded child with a severe disability/delay.